napisani/context-nvim/README.md

   root_dir = ".", -- root directory of the project, used for finding files and constructing paths cmp = {
-    enable = true, -- whether to enable the nvim-cmp source for referencing contexts manual_context_keyword = "@manual_context", -- keyword to use for manual context history_keyword = "@history_context", -- keyword to use for history context
+    enable = true, -- whether to enable the nvim-cmp source for referencing contexts

+    register_cmp_avante = true, -- whether to include the cmp source for avante input buffers.
+                                -- They need to be registered using an autocmd, so this is a separate config option manual_context_keyword = "@manual_context", -- keyword to use for manual context history_keyword = "@history_context", -- keyword to use for history context prompt_keyword = "@prompt", -- keyword to use for prompt context },
-  },

   telescope = {
     enable = true, -- whether to enable the telescope picker },